Vtekz/cw/content/docs/copywriting.md

 draft: false
 hidemeta: false
 comments: false
-description: '"Want to break into the market as a copywriter?
-Here are 10 tips to keep in mind and 6 skills to master if you want to learn copywriting."'
+description: 'Want to break into the market as a copywriter?
+Here are 10 tips to keep in mind and 6 skills to master if you want to learn copywriting.'
 canonicalURL: https://blog.comfyworkspace.com/
 disableHLJS: true
 disableShare: false